MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ## Automations and hacks

+### QuickAdd for automatic creation of notes based on templates

+Basically, the QuickAdd community plugin creates new notes based on user specified templates.
+You can make it place that note in specific folder, specify naming convention for that note, and a few other functionalities.

 ### Lightning fast Latex equation writing in Obsidian
 Install the "Quick Latex for Obsidian" Community plugin.
 You can write **your own** snippets (see video below, wherein I show a few of my own as examples).